-See a photo gallery and video from the Duke and Duchess's visit to UNICEF's Emergency Supply Centre.
+See a video from the Duke and Duchess's visit to UNICEF's Emergency Supply Centre.

 On Wednesday 2 November, the Duke and Duchess of Cambridge made a special visit to our Emergency Supply Centre in Copenhagen, to help put the global spotlight back onto the humanitarian crisis in East Africa.